actris-cloudnet/cloudnetpy/docs/source/api.rst

 Modules
 =======

-The various modules of CloudnetPy also provide additional lower-level functions that can be useful for development, testing and research purposes.
+The various modules of CloudnetPy provide additional lower-level functions that are useful for development, testing and research purposes.

 cloudnetpy.categorize
 ---------------------